 In 1996, Bombay was named Mumbai-the name being derived from the Goddess Mumbadevi, which is the Goddess of the Kolis, the native inhabitants of Mumbai.

 Today, Mumbai is the commercial, economic, financial and entertainment capital of India.
-Because of the massive job and business opportunities that Mumbai offers and higher standard of living that comes with increased incomes, the city attracts migrants from other cities and villages in hundreds everyday who make their way to this city in search of a better economic future.
+Because of the massive job and business opportunities that Mumbai offers and a higher standard of living that comes with increased incomes, the city attracts migrants from other cities and villages in hundreds every day who make their way to this city in search of a better economic future.

 It is for these people, and in fact, many of these people start the business of making and serving Mumbai street foods.
 These foods being tasty and cheap offer a ready solution to most of these people in search of cheap and fast meals and it here that the street foods of Mumbai score over the others.